Cases

-This feature enables a more comprehensive understanding of process analytics, especially in complex workflows with sub-processes or additional elements.
+This structure offers a holistic view of process analytics, particularly for workflows with sub-processes or advanced components.

 Case Creation and Propagation

-A case may be started in any of the following ways:
+A case can be started in the following ways:

-Using the Start This Process button from Process Launchpad.
+Using the Start This Process button from the Process Launchpad.

-Using a Start Timer Event element or a Conditional Start Event element.
+Triggering a Start Timer Event or Conditional Start Event element.

-Watch the following product tour to learn how to start and manage a case.
+Watch the following product tour to learn how to manage your cases.

 Use Case Examples